As a teacher, I’d say things things like:

 “Oh, someone at a conference said they were good.”

-Of course, a pharmacy won’t even talk to me until a doctor checks me out, spots a specific problem, and writes the appropriate prescription.
+That doesn’t work, right?
+A pharmacy won’t even talk to me until a doctor writes a prescription.

 So, as a teacher, I needed a prescription.
 I needed to know my biggest problem.
-I needed someone to tell me, “Oh, I see you making Mistake X. To solve that, do Thing Y.”
+I needed someone to tell me:

-You would have seen me making fundamental teaching problems, like:
+You would have seen fundamental teaching mistakes, like:

 - Ian talks 10× more than his 36 students combined.